sieve-community/sievesync/README.md

 ## Usage

 This repository contains the code for the pipeline we deploy to Sieve.
 It's meant for the developer community to have a nice way to experiment with lipsyncing pipelines.
+The community may find our implementation of face alignment and the pipeline architecture useful.

 If you'd like to run this without Sieve, you may choose to swap out the model dependencies found at the top of `main.py` with MuseTalk, LivePortrait, and CodeFormer implementations.

 ### Through the public API